W. B. Whall

-William Boultbee Whall (1847 – 1917) was a Master mariner, who compiled one of the first collections of English sea songs and shanties in 1910.
+William Boultbee Whall (1846 – 1917) was a master mariner, who compiled one of the first collections of English sea songs and shanties in 1910.
 He joined the Merchant Navy as a boy of 14 and learned the songs during 11 years aboard East Indiamen.
 In the foreword to his book he wrote that he thought the songs "worthy of preservation".
 In addition, Whall wrote a number of books about navigation and practical seamanship.

 Early years

-William Boultbee Whall was baptized on 31 January 1847 by his own father Revd William Whall, rector of St James the Great church in the hamlet of Thurning on the border between Northamptonshire and Huntingdonshire.
+William Boultbee Whall was born 18 December 1846 and was baptized on 31 January 1847 by his own father Revd William Whall, rector of St James the Great church in the hamlet of Thurning on the border between Northamptonshire and Huntingdonshire.
 His father, born in Lincoln in 1807, went to Emmanuel College Cambridge and remained as rector of Thurning for over 40 years (1833 till his death in 1874).
 His mother Mary Elizabeth Boultbee was born in Oxford in 1817, the daughter of Revd Richard Moore Boultbee.
 William Jr was the eldest of 8 children and was initially "intended for the church, not for the sea".
 As a young boy, he was a chorister (1854–61) at Magdalen College, Oxford where he happened to receive musical tuition from a young John Stainer.
 In 1860 Stainer was attached to the choir school as an organist and choirmaster at age 20.
 Perhaps because his voice broke, Whall left the choir school in 1861 to go to sea.